psychoph/psychoph.github.io/_posts/2017/2017-07-02-overwatch-logitech-g13-profile.markdown

     - fps
     - Overwatch
     - fighting
-excerpt: "I bought Overwatch a little on a free weekend on Steam.
-Once I had an opportunity to buy it real cheap I did.
-This profile works well for the game."
+excerpt: "I bought Overwatch for my birthday and made a profile for it because the default one didn't really take advantage of right key placements."
 excerpt-img: "/media/profiles/logos/overwatch_logo.png"
 author: Jason Hardin
 pageclass: logitechg13